 You could also incorporate your listicle articles into a quiz – another engaging way to get more email subscribers.

 If you are aiming for people to click on your blog, it has to be SEO optimized.
 For this, you need to dive into keyword research.

 Keyword research isn’t a difficult task.
 There are free tools online to help with keywords.

 You can also find what keywords are sending traffic to your site.
-For instance, it could be “weekly planner template” or “how to make soap.”
+For instance, it could be a “weekly planner template” or “how to make soap.”

-e) Utilize tools
+e) Utilize Tools

 If you’re not a great writer (or at least don’t think you are), you can make the most of tools that are available on the internet.
 Both free and paid.